What is a hand therapist?

 What should I expect on my first visit?

-Your therapist will perform an evaluation, which entails taking a detailed medical history, performing appropriate tests and measurements, in order to develop a treatment plan with functional goals.
+Your therapist will perform an evaluation, which entails taking a detailed medical history and performing appropriate tests and measurements, in order to develop a treatment plan with functional goals.

 Will my therapy hurt?